Sand Play: Donald Ross Golf in Wilmington

 The 230-block Wilmington Historic District is home to nationally registered buildings, brick-lined streets and sprawling live oaks, which create an atmosphere of days gone by.
 This continues inside Caprice Bistro, where ceilings are covered in pressed tin.
 Try its house specialty – Waterzooi – a mix of local seafood and cream broth.
 The menu also includes traditional French dishes such as duck confit, beef bourguignon and a three-chocolate mousse.

-After dinner, shop the district’s unique boutiques or enjoy a drink at Front Street Brewery, which has the state’s largest whiskey selection.
+After dinner, shop the district’s unique boutiques or enjoy a drink at Front Street Brewery, which has our state’s largest whiskey selection.
 See more of the district on a carriage ride by Springbrook Farms.
 The Bizzy Bee water taxi is also an enjoyable and scenic way to get around the adjacent Cape Fear riverfront, voted America’s best by USA Today readers in 2015.
 It’s home to Battleship North Carolina, which played a vital role in World War II’s Pacific theater and is open for tours.

 Day 3: Another Round and Seeing the Sights

 Arrive early and you can watch the sun rise from Shell Island Resort’s restaurant.
 But if not, its breakfast buffet will still be there.
-Choose from eggs, sausage, grits, pastries and fresh fruit, or have a chef make an omelet or waffle to your order.
+Choose from eggs, sausage, grits, pastries and fresh fruit, or have a chef make an omelet to your order.

 Playing a golf course on consecutive days or twice in three days usually doesn’t score well, but that’s not the case at Wilmington Municipal.
 With inexpensive green fees and immaculately groomed grounds, you’d regret not revisiting this Ross design while you’re in town.